nixintel/BulkShodan/README.md

 Uses Shodan's Python library to perform bulk lookup of IPs.
 Converts the default Shodan JSON to CSV.

 Shodan API key required.
-If you only have a basic Shodan API this script can burn through it pretty quickly as well as hitting the rate limit.
+If you only have a basic Shodan API this script can burn through it pretty quickly as well as hitting the rate limit very rapidly.

 ### Installation